TheTastyHanuta/AuD-Tester-Website/README.md

 - Steps to reproduce the issue
 - Expected vs actual behavior
 - Any error messages or console output

-### Submitting Changes

-1. Create a descriptive commit message
-2. Test your changes thoroughly
-3. Update documentation if needed
-4. Submit a pull request with a clear description of changes

 ## Deployment